September 30th 2019:

-On Sunday 15th September our Club Captain, Glyn Jackson had advised us of the forecast potential of a good convergence from the mountain extending to the East.
-I arrived at the field shortly after the allotted start time and Glyn was there, but there was little prospect of others flying that day as the majority of our members were out of Taranaki.
-We got the tug and Janus NN out and D.I’d. them.
-We discussed who would fly the glider and Glyn kindly offered to be the tow pilot.
-We discussed the possibility that there might be some wave generated by the mountain as there were some clouds around it that indicated the possibility.
-As a club, we have not done many flights in similar conditions, but from the experience of others I knew that if there was wave, it would be quite close to the lee side.
+On Sunday 15th September our Club Captain, Glyn Jackson advises the Club of the forecast potential of a good convergence from the mountain extending to the East.
+I arrive at the field shortly after the allotted start time and Glyn is there, but there is little prospect of others flying that day as the majority of our members are out of Taranaki.
+We get the tug and Janus NN out and D.I. them.
+We discuss who would fly the glider and Glyn kindly offers to be the tow pilot.
+We then discuss the possibility that there might be some wave generated by the mountain as there were some clouds around it that indicate the possibility.
+As a club, we have not done many flights in similar conditions, but from the experience of others I know that if there was wave, it would be quite close to the lee side.

-As I was preparing to get into the glider, Peter Williams arrived and was offered the back seat, which he wasn’t slow to accept.
-We launched okay, and after a circuit around the field to gain a height margin, Glyn towed us West under the convergence, which at that time was looking a bit broken, and not overly convincing.
-We did encounter some consistent lift, so released at 3300’ and managed to climb under the cloud enough to head west.
-We have a club SOP (Standard Operating Procedure) which is not to cross the bushline at the National Park boundary below 4000’, but because of the conditions we opted to climb to about 5000’ then tried pushing towards the mountain to see if we could locate wave.
-The cloud shrouded the summit and extended outwards down the sides like an un-buttoned waistcoat, so I aimed at the centre of the gap, about where you would expect the middle of the puku! (tummy).
-The vario pointed consistently down, so we backed out of there and flew under one of the scrappy bits of cloud, which turned out to be rotor.
-At some point we found the right bit of rotor and Peter complained that his pressure vario was jammed on the top stop.
-Not a concern for me as the altimeter was going rapidly in the direction we all like to see.
-We lost that climb, but soon found another, then at 6000’ that lovely silky smoothness and still a very good climb.
-The wave band was very narrow, but we worked it easily enough, and when we tapped on the airspace ceiling at 9500’, turned and tracked south.
+As I prepared to get into the glider, Peter Williams arrives and I offer the back seat, which he wasn’t slow to accept.
+We launch okay, and after a circuit around the field to gain a height margin, Glyn tows us West under the convergence, which at that time was looking a bit broken, and not overly convincing.
+We encounter some consistent lift, so release at 3300’ and manage to climb under the cloud high enough to head west.
+We have a club SOP which advises not to cross the bushline at the National Park boundary below 4000’, but because of the conditions we opt to climb to about 5000’ then push towards the mountain to see if we could locate wave.
+The cloud shrouds the summit and extends outwards down the sides like an un-buttoned waistcoat, so I aim at the centre of the gap, about where you would expect the middle of the stomach.
+The vario points consistently down, so we back out of there and fly under one of the scrappy bits of cloud, which turns out to be rotor.
+At some point we find the right bit of rotor and Peter complains that his pressure vario is jammed on the top stop.
+Not a concern for me as the altimeter goes rapidly in the direction we all like to see.
+We lose that climb, but soon find another, then at 6000’ that lovely silky smoothness in which is still a very good climb.
+The wave band is very narrow, but we work it easily enough, and when we tap on the airspace ceiling at 9500’, turn and track south

-With the wind behind us, it didn’t take long to get to where we could see Hawera Airfield between a couple of cloud streets and when we made an advisory call, were asked in reply if we intended landing there.
-That wasn’t our plan because we were still at 8000’.
-It was always an option if we couldn’t return north because of the cloud street between us and the mountain, and we were getting down below the tops.
-As we turned there were obvious gaps showing in the shadows on the ground so we picked one of the widest and tracked towards it.
-Now we had a headwind and the height loss was enough to deter us heading back over the National Park, so we headed back to the west of Stratford township and finally found lift in the same area as where we had released.
+With the wind behind us, it does not take long to get to where we could see Hawera Airfield between a couple of cloud streets.
+We we make an advisory call, were asked in reply if we intend to land there.
+That is not our plan because we are still at 8000’.
+It is always an option if we can’t return north because of the cloud street between us and the mountain, and we are getting down below the tops.
+As we turn obvious gaps show in the shadows on the ground.
+We pick one of the widest and track towards it.
+Now we have a headwind and the height loss is enough to deter us heading back over the National Park, so we head back to the west of Stratford township and finally find lift in the same area where we had released.

-From there we repeated the climb back to cloudbase heading towards the mountain.
-This time we set out again into the blue looking for wave although I declared a minimum of 4500’.
-We reached it all too quickly and turned back towards the cloud and hit severe turbulence, nose down, only 40 knots on the ASI and not increasing.
-You hear the saying “where there is sink there’s always lift” …..
-Whumph and now I am trying to get the nose down, the airspeed is climbing through 70 knots, the varios are on the top stop and the altimeter is going up so fast that we quickly forget the escape plan, we are in the wave again and at around 6000ft.
-Peter is happily videoing on his phone.
-As we climb towards 9000ft I call New Plymouth Tower and asking if we can get a clearance to fly over the city.
-Asked to hold where we were it was a problem to try and limit height, however, about a minute later, we were given the clearance as we go through 9500’ and cleared to track towards the port at up to 10,000’ which was great because we were almost there by the time I had read back the clearance.
-The first couple of miles towards the city we were still in the wave, so I use full negative flap to reduce the performance until we were out of the wave.
-We cruise out towards the western edge of New Plymouth until I felt that the height loss was getting below comfort level (L/D to Stratford still good), get a new clearance and headalong the coast towards the airport, then, close to overhead, turn on track for Stratford.
-We say our farewell to the tower as we leave the CTA, call base to check in and Glyn suggests we try going east under the convergence.
-Peter takes over and we get under the convergence at around 4000ft near the airfield and run along it in generally strong lift up to near the 480ft’ base.
-Because of the risk of the convergence collapsing and leaving us with a long leg into a 20 knot headwind, we turned when the Oudie told us we were 10NM out and headed back.
-Needn’t have worried about any collapse as we were flying at around 100 knots all the way back and had to use brake to get down into the circuit, and again when downwind to get out of a 4 knot climb.
+From there we repeat the climb back to cloudbase and head towards the mountain.
+This time we set out again into the blue looking for wave although I declare a minimum of 4500’.
+We reach it all too quickly and turn back towards the cloud but hit severe turbulence, nose down, only 40 knots on the ASI and is not increasing.
+You hear the saying “where there is sink there’s always” …..
+Whumph and now I am trying to get the nose down, the airspeed climbs through 70 knots, the varios are on the top stop and the altimeter is going up so fast that we quickly forget the escape plan.
+Again at around 6000’ we are in the wave, and Peter is happily videoing on his phone.
+As we climb towards 9000’ I call New Plymouth Tower and ask if we can get a clearance to fly over the city.
+Asked to hold where we are it is a problem to try and limit height, however, about a minute later, we are given the clearance as we go through 9500’ and are then cleared to track towards the port at up to 10,000’ which is great because we are almost there by the time I read back the clearance.
+The first couple of miles towards the city and we are still in the wave, so I use full negative flap to reduce the performance until we move out of the wave.
+We cruise out towards the western edge of New Plymouth until I feel that the height loss gets below comfort level (L/D to Stratford is still good), get a new clearance and headed along the coast towards the airport, then when we were close to overhead, we turn on track for Stratford.
+We say our farewell to the tower as we were leaving the CTA, call base to check in and Glyn suggests we try going east under the convergence.
+Peter takes over and we fly under the convergence at around 4000’ near the airfield and run along it in generally strong lift up to near the 4800’ base.
+Because of the risk of the convergence collapsing and leaving us with a long leg into a 20 knot headwind, we turned when the Oudie told us we were 10NM out and head back.
+We needn’t worry about any collapse as we fly at around 100 knots all the way back and have to use brake to get down into the circuit.
+Then again when downwind to get out of a 4 knot climb.
 It is always an irritation to have to get rid of height with brake, but 2 ½ hours was enough for cold feet and the bits in contact with the seat.

-From my perspective, it was my best flight in Taranaki, and it showed the value of exploring conditions that one hasn’t previously seen.
+From my perspective, it is my best flight in Taranaki, and shows the value of exploring conditions that one hasn’t previously seen.

-Thanks to Peter for his input to the flight and for the photos, and thanks to Glyn for opting to be tow pilot and his later enthusiasm in putting the logger track onto the map.
+Thanks to Peter for his input to the flight, the photos and thanks to Glyn for opting to be tow pilot and his later enthusiasm in putting the logger track on the igc. file.